MusabKhan096/MusabKhan096/README.md

 ### 🧠 About Me

-I'm currently pursuing my **Bachelor’s in Cyber Security** from Pakistan 🇵🇰.
+I'm currently pursuing my **Bachelor’s in Cyber Security** from Hitec University Taxila Cantt Pakistan 🇵🇰.
 With a solid foundation in **Computer Science, Information Security, and Programming**, I’m passionate about **identifying vulnerabilities, analyzing digital threats, and securing systems**.

 I focus on **defensive and analytical cybersecurity**, and I’m developing advanced skills in **Kali Linux scripting, vulnerability testing, and phishing awareness techniques (ethical side)**.